ppy/osu-wiki/news/2025/2025-01-30-osumania-7k-world-cup-2025-round-of-16-recap.md

 date: 2025-01-30 20:00:00 +0000
 ---

-As the SOMETHING of the tournament draws near, s

 With the the tournament drawing near to its halfway point, our contestants' fighting spirits are on the rise!

 ![](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-banner.jpg)